 High levels of student investment occur when we design assessment strategies that are not an endpoint to learning, but rather are viewed as an integral part of learning (Hierck & Freese, 2018, p.
 105).
-Vagle (2015) defines student investment as “the extent to which students are engaged in their learning and moving toward independence in describing where they are and how to grow” (p.
+Dimich (2015) defines student investment as “the extent to which students are engaged in their learning and moving toward independence in describing where they are and how to grow” (p.
 86).

 4 Assessment Motivators

 As you reflect on this year and start your planning for the coming year, consider the following “assessment motivators” as you prepare for reclaim hope, efficacy, and achievement for your next group of learners:

 Know your standards and criteria for mastery so intimately that you can tell kids what they already do well.
 Then—and only then—offer a single next step.
 Not 17 next steps, even though there might be that many.
 Show kids that you are excited about what they already know and then give them their first next step to move toward proficiency.